ebt food stamp program for retailers

 Call Tel.
 1800-642-9633 to speak with an agent and find out how to accept EBT at your business

 Retailers can choose from one of our new POS systems to accept EBT/SNAP.

 New businesses can now bundle Visa, Master Card, Amx and Debit / Atm with their EBT equipment .
 Ask us about setting up EBT on your ATM Machine.

-A retailer applying for EBT must now sign a three year processing agreement.
-This is a separate agreement from the USDA's FNS permit process and agreement.
+A retailer applying for EBT must now sign a four year processing agreement with EBT Retailer Application Services.
+This is a separate agreement from the USDA's FNS application permit process and agreement.
 Cash acceptance benefits take about 24 to 48 hours for approval from submission of application.

 SNAP food program is administered by the United States Department of Agriculture.
 Food and Nutrition Service (FNS).
 Retailers FNS applications are processed by the the USDA.

 A merchant sometime must wait up to 45 days for any reply from the USDA.
 Some merchant's locations may require a site inspection.
 In these cases a third party private company may perform the site inspection for the USDA.